 ABC also demanded that the Laura Palmer mystery be solved, sooner rather than later, which was something Frost and Lynch never really wanted to do.
 But ABC controlled the money, so the mystery was solved.
 And once it was solved, the wheels came off the wagon (and Lynch was gone).

 But you should care about this revival because Lynch and Frost wrote and directed all 18 new episodes.
 The episodes they were clearly involved in during the original run were the best of the series, filled with amazing performances, fun writing, and great directing.
 The mythology they dreamed up was intricate and brilliant.
-And the series inspired a whole host of shows you probably watched and enjoyed, including The X-Files, Lost, The Sopranos, and Fargo.
+And the series inspired a whole host of shows you probably watched and enjoyed, including The X-Files

 You certainly can, if you want, but seeing as how the series premieres on the 21st, that might not be doable.
 And, as someone who once binged the entire series over the course of a few weeks, you’ll probably end up with some really weird dreams.
 Like super weird.
 Although, that will likely happen no matter what, it’s just the price you pay for visiting Twin Peaks.

 But you don’t have to.
 I recommend that people who just want to understand the main story watch the entire first season (it’s really amazing and only eight episodes), then watch episodes 1-9 of the second season (this will let you know who, or what, killed Laura Palmer), and then watch the series finale (Lynch returned to direct the episode, and while it’s pretty out there, the final scene will likely factor into the new season).

 Now, until recently I would also say to skip Fire Walk With Me

 , but Lynch recently told Variety's Mo Ryan